a2vplugin/SoapUIToSOAtestPlugin/README.md

 Use the SOAtest Converter Plugin to convert SoapUI projects into SOAtest projects.

-## Known Issues
-1. Converter does not support any SoapUI model names that contain a forward slash "/"

 ## Installation
 1. Build the project and export to a java jar file
 1. Open SoapUI Pro 5.1.2